 - Stupa-1 is the finest example of stupa architecture and is known for the carvings on its gateways (torans).

-- Originally it was a small brick structure which expanded over a period and was covered with stone, vedika (fence) and the torans.
+- Originally it was a small brick structure that expanded over a period and was covered with stone, vedika (fence), and the Torans.

-- There is also the upper pradakshinapatha which is unique to this site (i.e., totally two pradakshinapathas).
+- There is also the upper pradakshinapatha which is unique to this site (i.e., a total of two pradakshinapathas).

 - The four gateways are decorated profusely with sculptures.